substrate-developer-hub/substrate-how-to-guides/docs/07-parachains/b-runtime-upgrades/upgrade-scheduler.md

  - Schedule changes for the blocks immediately after a ```system.setcode``` call is scheduled.
  - Use ```system.set_storage``` and ```system.kill_storage``` calls.
  - Make sure that the scheduling fits within the PoV block size.
- - If the changes are very large, schedule them in advance over multiple blocks.
+ - Schedule the extrinsics in advance over multiple blocks.

 ## Examples
  - Calls scheduling in  the [democracy pallet](https://github.com/paritytech/substrate/blob/0f934e970501136c7370a3bbd234b96c81f59cba/frame/democracy/src/lib.rs#L1711)